BryTheGuy98/CSC131_ClientProject/README.md

 ### C. Cloud

-To maintain the correct version of Tectonic itegrity check in `functions/package-lock.json`, run `npm run rebuild:tectonic` or `npm run install:tectonic` in the root directory.
+To maintain the correct version of Tectonic integrity check in `functions/package-lock.json`, run `npm run rebuild:tectonic` or `npm run install:tectonic` in the root directory.
 Then run `npm run cloud` or `firebase deploy --only functions` from the root directory.

+## IV.
+Future
+There are many paths to improve this package as it is used in a production, corporate environment.
+We have listed a few paths here:
+1. Compilers: If the Tectonic package is not ideal in the future for any number of reasons, there are other LaTeX compilers that may be of interest, the biggest of which would be `pdflatex`, `lualatex`, or `xelatex`.
+However, these compilers require a LaTeX environment, which requires installation of BasicTeX or the complete LaTeX installation.
+This, for simple reasons, is incompatible with the NPM module strategy employed here.
+So, in order to enable usage of these compilers, we recommend the use of Google Cloud Run to create a Docker container that will install this environment.
+2. String Templating: Due to the inherent qualities of the Javascript engine and its memory handling, scaling up string operations is a very costly endeavor.
+If, at any point, the amount of items to be interpolated into the template reaches a critical mass (we estimate in the thousands), then using a "native" NodeJS module written in C++ or Rust to handle templating may be more ideal.